Nikshinde7/flexbox-20-days/README.md

 # flexbox-20-days

-Day - 8
+Day - 9

-Alignment and Centering with align-self

-Kinda similar to align-items, but we can apply it on individual flex item.

-1. Learned about the align-self property.
-2. Tried aligning different items with align-self.
+Understanding Flexbox sizing with the flex property

+It is really good to see the impact flexbox model does on the webpage design.

+1. Spent some time learning around the fundamentals of flexbox sizing.